Frequently Asked Questions

+Frequently Asked Questions**

 Eating for health is also a major priority for me, which means you’ll find things in my cupboards that aren’t local to me, such as cocao nibs, maca powder, coconut oil, and chia seeds.
 I could never give up foods like olive oil, bananas, citrus, spices, and nuts.

 At the same time, you’d be hard-pressed to find strawberries or fresh tomatoes in my kitchen in January, or endangered fish and industrially-raised poultry any time of the year.
 I buy a lot of my food from local farmers and growers.
 I’m not a vegetarian, though I eat that way a lot.
 I could never join the vegans, because they use margarine (ugh… fake food!).
 I love butter, cream, bread, chocolate, and every edible mushroom I’ve ever met.

 Why did you decide to adopt, and why Ethiopia?

 Decisions about building a family are always personal, but people are curious about adoption.
 I’m happy to be an advocate because adoption is an incredible way to become a parent.
 My husband and I thought about adopting internationally before we met.
 Time flew by, biological kids never showed up, and we decided we better get to it.
 The process took us almost four years.
 Ethiopia is a country we were not only eligible for, but drawn to; we love the culture, the history, the people.

 Do you know who your kids are and when they will arrive?

 Yes we do, and they’re finally here!
-S and H — as they’re known on this blog to protect their privacy — are four year-old twin girls from northern Ethiopia.
+S and H — as they’re known on this blog to protect their privacy — are (now) five year-old twin girls from northern Ethiopia.
 They came home on October 12, 2012.
 It was a long and wild ride to becoming a family and these girls have changed our lives forever.

 Can I contribute to SlowMama?

 I do not currently take unsolicited material for SlowMama, but if you have a short article that you think is the perfect fit, feel free to contact me.
 Please be sure to read the archives here and peruse the site to make sure you understand the kind of content published here.

 Can I advertise here?